sixcious/url-incrementer/README.md

 - Next [>] Prev [<]
 - Chrome Shortcuts
 - Internal Keyboard and Mouse Button Shortcuts (Requires Extra Permissions)
-- Many Options (Alphanumeric Incrementing, Selection algorithms, Interval, Leading Zeros, Error Skipping... and so much more)
+- So Many Options (Alphanumeric Incrementing, Selection algorithms, Interval, Leading Zeros, Error Skipping... and so much more)
 - Safe, Open Source, Lightweight (Under 300KB!), NO Ads, NO Bloat, and Requires NO permissions for most functionality

 **Download Incrementing is a completely optional and "experimental" feature that is intended to be used with Auto.
 URLI can use its Auto-Incrementing capabilities to offer you a unique and flexible "Auto Increment Downloader."
 It's still rough around the edges, so I ask for your patience as I work hard to get it up to snuff.
 Thank you very much for understanding!